cito-oss/tempo/README.md

 # Tempo

-Tempo is a utility that runs Go-like tests in a distributed manner using Temporal.
+Tempo is a Go library for running Go-like tests in a distributed manner using Temporal.

 ## Usage